- 1. Opportunity to boost super balance

 8. Transfer and property costs limit surplus capital

-The costs involved in selling a family home can be substantial due to high stamp duty and land taxes, so people considering downsizing should carefully calculate their impact.
+The costs involved in selling a family home can be substantial due to sale commissions, moving costs and if purchasing a smaller home, high stamp duty and land taxes – so people considering downsizing should carefully calculate their impact.

 In addition, selling a large home and downsizing to a smaller property does not always release much excess capital (particularly in a capital city), so potential downsizers should check they will have sufficient funds left over for a worthwhile super contribution.